Destructibility and Axiomatizability of Kaufmann Models: Axiomatizability of Kaufmann Models

 \end{enumerate}

 Therefore, what we need to show is that there is a sentence $\psi$ in the language $\mathcal L_{\PA}(f)$ so that a model $\calM$ is rather classless if and only if there is a function $f^M:M \to M$ so that $\langle M,..., f^M\rangle \models \psi$.
-The idea is that $f$ will be a weak specializing function for the tree $T^M_{fin}$ (which exists by $\MA_{\aleph_1}$) and using this function we will be able to say that all uncountable branches are definable.
+The idea is that $f$ will be a weak specializing function for the tree $T^M_{\PA}$ (which exists by $\MA_{\aleph_1}$) and using this function we will be able to say that all uncountable branches are definable.
 Shelah's sentence from \cite{Shelah2ndorderprop2} says more or less the same, though because we're not working in the general setup he works in there we can simplify things slightly.
-First note that $f$ being essentially special can be expressed as follows:
+First note that $f$ being weakly special can be expressed as follows\footnote{Note that to prove the theorem for models of $\ZF$ we replace the term $\leq_{\PA}$ in the following displayed sentence, and the one after, with $\leq_{\ZF}$.}:

-So it remains to show that, for an essentially specializing function $f$, we can write down that $f$ witnesses that $\calM$ is rather classless.
+So it remains to show that, for an weakly specializing function $f$, we can write down that $f$ witnesses that $\calM$ is rather classless.
 The sentence is as follows, below ``$RC$" means ``rather classless":

-Note that since elements of $T^M_{fin}$ are (coded) binary sequences the notation ``$t(y) = 1$" makes sense.
-The reader should convince themselves that in English the above says the following:
+Note that since elements of $T^M_{\PA}$ are (coded) binary sequences the notation ``$t(y) = 1$" makes sense\footnote{In the case of models of $\ZF$ we replace ``$t(y) = 1$" by ``$y \in t$".}.
+The reader should convince themself that in English the above says the following: